smikitky/chatgpt-md-translator/README.md

 - `-t NUM`, `--temperature=NUM`: Sets the "temperature", or the randomness of the output.
 - `-i NUM`, `--interval=NUM`: Sets the API call interval.
 - `-o NAME`, `--out=NAME`: Explicitly sets the output file name.
 If set, the `OUTPUT_FILE_PATTERN` setting will be ignored.
+- `-w ARG`, `--overwrite-policy=ARG`: Determines what happens when the output file already exists.
+One of "overwrite" (default), "skip", and "abort".

 ## Limitations and Pitfalls